Magento 2 on Kubernetes – how do I do that?

 targetCPUUtilizationPercentage: 75

-HorizontalPodAutoscaler manifests
+HorizontalPodAutoscaler manifest

-Tip: In this article, we’ve purposely assigned limited resources to Magento Pods to make it easier to show auto-scaling in action.
+In this article, we’ve purposely assigned limited resources to Magento Pods to make it easier to show auto-scaling in action.
 When deploying Magento 2 on Kubernetes in a real-life scenario, you should make sure to tune both PHP settings and Pod resource constraints, as well as scaling rules in the HorizontalPodAutoscaler configuration.

 Like before, to deploy Redis and auto-scalers, simply run make step-3.

-Step 4: Varnish
+Step 3: Varnish

 The last piece of the puzzle is adding a caching reverse-proxy to take some of the load off Magento.
 Naturally, we’ll use Varnish, as it’s supported out-of-the-box.